-The Faculty Development Center hosts “Digging Into Diversity,” a lecture series to help gain insight and ideas, learn new skills to take back into the classroom or office, and meet with other faculty and staff members.
+The Faculty Development Center hosts “Digging Into Diversity,” a lecture series to help increase awareness about issues, gain insights and ideas, learn new skills to take back into the classroom or office, and meet with other faculty and staff.

-The Tuesday 11:30 to 1 p.m. sessions will be held in Room 240 of the Pollak Library.
+The 90-minute sessions will be held in Room 240 of the Pollak Library.

 - Feb.
 23, noon — “Navigating Racialized Spaces on Campus” led by Antoinette S. Linton, assistant professor of secondary education